Senior counsel: Hong Kong

-"Senior Counsel" (資深大律師) replaced QC in the law of Hong Kong after the transfer of the sovereignty of Hong Kong from the United Kingdom to China in 1997.
-King's Counsel who had been appointed KC in HK or British King's Counsel who had been admitted to practice in Hong Kong generally prior to the handover became senior counsel automatically.
+"Senior Counsel" (資深大律師) replaced QC in the law of Hong Kong after the United Kingdom transferred sovereignty over the territory to China in 1997.
+All QCs became SCs automatically.

-King's Counsel from England or other senior counsel from other jurisdictions are not accorded any precedence if they are admitted generally in Hong Kong.
-However, visiting King's Counsel from another jurisdiction who have been admitted for a specific case are entitled to use the title, and to be accorded the status, of Senior Counsel for the purposes of those proceedings.

 India

-A member of the bar could be designated as a Senior Advocate upon a selection process that employs various criteria for designation.
-The said designation happens by the Supreme Court directly, or through the concerned state High Court.
-In August 2018 the Supreme Court has issued guidelines to regulate conferment of designation of Senior Advocate.
-Senior advocates' gowns have a flap at the back to distinguish them from junior counsels.
+A member of the bar can be designated as a Senior Advocate following a selection process that employs various criteria.
+The designation can be carried out by the Supreme Court directly or by the relevant state High Court.
+In August 2018, the Supreme Court issued guidelines to regulate the conferment of Senior Advocate status.
+Senior Advocates' gowns have a flap at the back to distinguish them from junior counsels.